ChildOfJustice/Cloud-Native_DAM/README.md

 # Cloud-native Digital Asset Management System with automated deployment to AWS Cloud
-Web application for storing, sharing your files in the cloud with advanced search engine, metadata and persmissions management.
+Web application for storing, sharing your files in the cloud with advanced search engine, metadata and permissions management.

 ## How To Deploy